Stencyl/stencylpedia/chapter-5/web-requests.md

 #### Does Stencyl provide XML / JSON parsing out of the box?

-Many API's provide responses in standard formats such as XML or JSON.
-Parsing XML and JSON-based responses is not handled by Stencyl out of the box (in the sense that our blocks support it), but it is supported in code via Haxe.
+Many APIs provide responses in standard formats such as XML or JSON.
+Parsing XML and JSON-based responses is not handled by Stencyl out of the box (we don't have any blocks for it), but it is supported in code via Haxe.

 #### Can Stencyl communicate directly with a database?